Jt-Thompson/Thinking-in-code/Reflections/ep2.md

 Finish the mini-project (Episode 2 – Part 2) fresh tomorrow.
 Revisit the concept of variables as “state memory” and apply it to the 700-batch reflection system.

-Perfect — here’s your **Episode 2 – Part 2 log**, written to match the same format and tone as Part 1 so it feels like one clean, continuous record in your system 👇

 ---